CEO and Founder

 Allison is the author of the forthcoming book, The Leader’s Voice: A Handbook for Public Speaking and Presentation Skills, to be published by AMACOM, a division of the American Management Association.
 She has spoken at the Fortune Most Powerful Women Next Gen Summit and was recently named a finalist for 2017 Woman Business Owner of the Year by the National Association of Women Business Owners, San Diego Chapter.
 She lives in Washington, DC.

 Meghan moved her life to Washington, DC from Dallas, Texas in December 2015 after working in security software sales at a large international technology corporation.
 In January 2016, she began working as a Communications Associate at Global Public Speaking and grew into her role as the company’s Business Manager in less than 2 years.
+Now she is driving the company’s growth as the Director of Business Development.

 Meghan works directly with CEO/Founder Allison Shapira in numerous areas of the company including client communications, writing, editing, workshop facilitation, marketing, and sales.
 With a background in sales, technology, performance improvement, health, and music, Meghan provides a well-rounded perspective and essential problem-solving skills to help the company grow and its clients flourish.